Abandoned & Little-Known Airfields:

 Sutcliffe was built to support torpedo, bombing, and strafing on the adjacent Pyramid Lake.

 According to John Voss, "Waterborne mobile bombing targets operated north of Latitude 40 degrees North.

 Permission to bomb, strafe and drop torpedoes into the lake had to be negotiated

 through a lease with the Paiute Indian Tribal Council."

 The date of construction of Sutcliffe has not been determined.

 It was not depicted on the 1940 Airports & Airways Map from the NV Division of Aeronautics (courtesy of Jim Mallery),

-nor listed among active airfields in the 1944 US Army/Navy Directory of Airfields (courtesy of Ken Mercer).
+listed among active airfields in the 1944 US Army/Navy Directory of Airfields (courtesy of Ken Mercer),

 which depicted "Sutcliffe (Navy)" as an auxiliary airfield.

-Sutcliffe was apparently abandoned by the Navy at some point between 1945-49,
+Sutcliffe was apparently abandoned by the Navy at some point in 1946,

 Apparently, Sutcliffe was reopened as a civilian airport at some point between 1957-66,